Obiasong/Laravel-APIs-to-do-list/README.md

 * [License](#license)

 ## General info
-A Laravel 9 (check requirements for your local environment <a href='https://laravel.com/docs/9.x/releases'>requirements</a>) based backend and React.js based frontend application to manage items on a to-do list.
+A Laravel 9 (check requirements for your local environment <a href='https://laravel.com/docs/9.x/releases'>requirements</a>) based backend application to manage items on a to-do list.
 An item has a title, description, status and a photo.

 ### Features
 <li>Add an item</li>